 Building on our longstanding expectations of and engagement with key suppliers around a variety of environmental, social, and governance (ESG) issues, in 2020 we committed to creating a Responsible Sourcing Program that will enhance our ESG oversight of and collaboration with our suppliers at all levels.
 Most importantly, it will help reduce the collective negative impact we and our external business partners have on the environment and strengthen our support for human rights in the workplaces we influence around the world.
-We are currently developing our Responsible Sourcing Program; the following outlines our progress.
+We are currently developing our Responsible Sourcing Program; the following document outlines our progress.

 The foundation of our Responsible Sourcing Program are the commitments our suppliers are currently expected to follow: Biogen's Code of Business Conduct, Environmental, Health and Safety Policy Statement, Human Rights Position Statement, and Anti-Slavery and Human Trafficking Statement.
 These statements cover expectations for supplier conduct related to child labor, fundamental human rights, working conditions, environmental standards, occupational health and safety and business ethics.
 One way we evaluate these behaviors is through our Supply Chain ESG Risk Assessment process.
 Currently, we are working on expanding our responsible sourcing commitments and oversight summarized in two new documents: the Biogen Sustainable Procurement Principles and our Supplier Code of Conduct; see below for details.
-We expect to finalize and formalize adoption of these elements in 2022.
+We expect to finalize and formalize adoption of these elements in 2023 and 2024 respectively.
 Another foundational element to our Responsible Sourcing Program is the emission-reduction targets we've set for our key suppliers in an effort to decarbonize our supply chain; described in detail below.
 Additionally, our commitment to inclusive sourcing and procurement practices is represented in our supplier diversity program.
-As a member of the UN Global Compact, Biogen refers to the standards set forth by the International Labor Organization (ILO) in developing its workplace and supply chain policies, practices and/or programs.